gilligan-ees-3310-2018/lab_01_documentation/Reproducible_research.md

 To address these problems, the scientific commuinity is increasingly embracing the principles of what has come to be called **reproducible research**.

 Federal funding agencies, scientific journals, and scientific societies now call for authors to reveal all the details of their experiments and analysis, and must share the data and computer codes they used to perform the analyses described in their publications.

+Whether you are doing research in basic science, such as quantum physics, conducting clinical trials to assess the effectiveness and safety of new drugs and medical procedures, investigating climate change, analyzing economic policy, or working for a private company to study financial risks and opportunities, it will be important for you to be able to do your research accurately, to communicate the details clearly with your co-workers and your bosses, and to be able to return to your old research reports and vouch for all the details of what you did.

+Whether you find yourself working in pure academic research, in public policy, or for private industry, the tools of reproducible research will help you do these things effectively.

 What is Reproducible Research?
 ==============================